PubMatic (PUBM)

 Mukul Kumar, Co-Founder & President, Engineering

 Mukul Kumar co-founded PubMatic in 2006.
-He is responsible for ensuring the execution of PubMatic's product vision and driving the company's continuous product innovation.
+He is responsible for driving the development of the company's AI-powered platform.

 Paulina Klimenko, Chief Growth Officer